-Plastic money or polymer money, made out of plastic, is a new and easier way of paying for goods and services.
-Plastic money was introduced in the 1950s and is now an essential form of ready money which reduces the risk of handlings a huge amount of cash.
+Plastic money or polymer money, made out of plastic, is a new and more natural way of paying for goods and services.
+Plastic money was introduced in the 1950s and is now an essential form of immediate payment, which reduces the risk of handlings a huge amount of cash.
 It includes Debit cards, ATMs, smart cards, etc. Credit cards, variants of plastic money, are used as substitutes for currency.

-Plastic money refers to credit cards, we use them whenever we want and pay later (with interest, of course).
-It makes it too easy for us to buy things we normally could not afford, which makes it easier to get into debt.
+Plastic money refers to credit cards; we use them whenever we want and pay later (with interest, of course).
+It makes it too easy for us to buy things we usually could not afford, which makes it easier to get into debt.